Poland in the Winter: Top Things to Do in Poland During Winter

 Jet Setting with Jen contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these Amazon links, we may receive compensation at no extra cost to you.
 Read our Privacy Policy for more information.

 Hello, fellow travelers!
 If you’re anything like me, you love the charm and magic that winter brings to travel.
 Poland shines in winter with enchanting landscapes, rich traditions, and vibrant cities.
 I’ve explored Poland during this season and am excited to share my experiences.
-Whether you love winter sports, cultural festivals, or the beauty of snow-covered cities, Poland has something special for you.
+Whether you love winter sports, cultural festivals, or the beauty of snow-covered cities, Poland in the winter has something special for you.
 So, grab a warm drink, cozy up, and let’s dive into the best things to do in Poland during winter.

 One of the highlights of winter in Poland is undoubtedly the Christmas markets.
 These festive gatherings are more than just places to shop; they’re cultural experiences that allow you to immerse yourself in Polish traditions.
 Kraków’s Main Square (Rynek Główny) is the epicenter of holiday cheer.
 The market typically opens in late November and runs until the day after Christmas.
 It features dozens of wooden stalls selling handmade crafts, festive decorations, and, of course, delicious food.
 Whether you’re picking up a few ornaments for your tree or indulging in traditional Polish treats like oscypek (smoked sheep’s cheese) or pierogi, you’ll be surrounded by the joyful atmosphere of the season.